RakhithJK/spyder-ide-spyder-wiki/GSoC-2015-Application-Template.md

   needed to satisfy patch requirements.
 It is up to you to respond to our feedback in a timely enough manner so that your patch gets merged before the acceptance deadline.

-..
-Ignore this.
-These are words to be ignored by Emacs's Ispell spellchecker
-..
-LocalWords:  GSoC GitHub IRC FIXME TODO NotImplementedErrors XFAILs PDEs
-..
-LocalWords:  Freenode